koalalorenzo/p2pool-network/README.md

 # p2pool-network
-p2pool.network is a website that allows you to select the best p2pool node near you.
+This website helps you finding the best bitcoin mining node by showing and comparing the other important values.